Clubs and Leagues: Roller Hockey

 Alphabet City/East Village: The northwest corner of Tompkins Square Park, at Avenue A and 10th St., is a paved playground marked for baseball.
 There are casual pick-up rollerhockey games summer weekday evenings, typically Tuesday and Thursday.

 Stuyvesant Town: East of First Ave. at about 16th St. is a sunken playground that is also host to frequent pick-up rollerhockey, similar to the Houston St. venue in surface, atmosphere, and number of players.

 Chelsea: There is no longer a rollerhockey program at Chelsea Piers, at 24th St. on the Hudson River, as the rink has been completely ripped out.
-Some of the clubs which played there are now playing at Stanley M. Isaacs Park (see below).
+Some of the clubs that played there ended up moving to Stanley M. Isaacs Park (see below).

 Upper East Side/Yorkville: There has been a nice rollerhockey rink in the south end of Carl Schurz Park (East End Ave. at 86th St.) since the early 1990s, and it's been re-surfaced at least twice during that time.

 In summer 2007, Manhattan Roller Hockey League, a group of adult teams who formerly played at Chelsea Piers, began organized play at Isaacs Park on Sunday afternoons and weekday evenings.
 They've continued to grow, and as of early 2012 had 20 teams scheduled to play their spring schedule.
 Their website seems to have disappeared but MRHL does have a Facebook page and Twitter feed.

 Washington Heights: There is an established pick-up hockey group who play Saturday mornings from 10 to noon at J. Hood Wright Park, on Fort Washington Ave. between 175th and 176th St. There is no hockey rink in the park, but as at Tompkins Square and elsewhere, there is a painted asphalt baseball diamond which serves the need.